 Tom’s research publications can be found at Google Scholar

-Dr Ellis returned to academic research in 2006 to spend two years investigating synthetic biology at Boston University, USA.
-Working in one of the founding groups of the field under the supervision of Jim Collins, Dr Ellis devised a synthesis-based library approach to engineering gene regulatory networks and was able to model and implement this method in nonlinear systems and with phenotypes relevant to biofuel and beer production.
+Prof Ellis returned to academic research in 2006 to spend two years investigating synthetic biology at Boston University, USA.
+Working in one of the founding groups of the field under the supervision of Jim Collins, Prof Ellis devised a synthesis-based library approach to engineering gene regulatory networks and was able to model and implement this method in nonlinear systems and with phenotypes relevant to biofuel and beer production.

-Dr Ellis''s main research interests are:
+Tom Ellis's main research interests are:

 - synthetic biology